History of Antwerp Cricket Club

 Nevertheless, the club bounces back to win the BCF Division 2 and gain promotion.

-Antwerp cricket club narrowly misses out on the 1st Division title but the future seems bright for the club.
+Antwerp CC narrowly misses out on the 1st Division title but the future seems bright for the club.

 Antwerp CC begins development of the new Antwerp Cricket Ground at Middelheim Park.